Rahul-Roy-UI/Algorithms/readme.md

 16. **Reverse Integer**
     Reverse a 32-bit signed integer's digits, returning 0 if the result overflows the 32-bit signed integer range [ − 2^31 , 2^31 − 1 ] [−2^31 ,2^31 −1].

+17. **Remove Duplicates from Sorted Array**
+    Remove duplicates in-place from a sorted array using two pointers and return the new length.

 ---

 ### ⚙️ JavaScript Concepts